Defining Concepts with Requires Expressions

 The concept Addable requires that the addition a + b of two values of the same type T is possible.

 Before I continue with type requirements, I want to add.
 This concept has only one purpose: exemplifying simple requirements.
-Writing a concept that just checks a type for its support of the + operator is bad.
+Writing a concept that checks a type for supporting the + operator is bad.
 A concept should model an idea, such as Arithmetic.

 Type Requirements